harrison-anth/sc_msi_legacy/README.md

 Also included in this repository are the raw results (MSI scores, summary statistics, etc.).
 To access the distributable version of the SC-MSI pipeline visit https://github.com/harrison-anth/sc_msi

-Note: Each directory in this repository might have a deprecated code or files folder.
-These, while useful to archive, were not used in the final results for the manuscript.
+Note: Each directory in this repository might have a deprecated/old code or files folder.
+These, while useful for archival purposes and transparency, were not used in the final results for the manuscript.

 ## Information on directories and files in this repository